 Flybe, Europe’s largest regional airline which last year carried 9.5 million passengers, wanted to migrate to Amadeus Altea and e-Retail.
-The strategic objective was to modernise its entire digital value chain in order to streamline its digital sales channel and benefit from modern e-commerce tools.
+The strategic objective was to modernize its entire digital value chain in order to streamline its digital sales channel and benefit from modern e-commerce tools.
 80% of Flybe's bookings are made via its digital channels.

 The improvements were focused on the Internet Booking Engine but also on the overall internal processes around the customer experience that had previously been supported by multiple systems.